abhishekraj272/monecare/README.md

 2. Clone the forked repo.

-2. Visit https://github.com/abhishekraj272/monecare/issues and get an issue assigned to you.
+2. Visit https://github.com/abhishekraj272/monecare/issues and comment your username.

 3. Solve and Test your application.